8 Ways to Manage Holiday Stress

 3. Make Time for Yourself

 If you feel overwhelmed, don’t hesitate to take a few moments for yourself.
-Holiday parties and preparations can be draining and you can only help others after you take care of yourself.
-Set aside time to take in a yoga class or meditate.
+Holiday parties and preparations can be draining, and you can only help others when you take care of yourself.
+Set aside time to take a yoga class or meditate.
 Schedule an aromatherapy massage as a gift to yourself.

 If you’re at a party and it starts to feel a little too much, find a quiet room or corner.
 Take deep, calming breaths and focus on being present.
 You’ll be better equipped to handle social situations when you’re lucid.